samuano76/OpenShift-Sispi-CustomRoute-HAProxy26/README.md

 In order to be able to customize the router configuration of a shard, the router must not be managed by the Ingress Controller, otherwise every change will be reconciliated by the operator.
 For that reason we have to deploy an "unmanaged" router.
 This repo contains an Helm chart with all the needed resources.
-The Helm templates are created out of shard from a 4.13.11 OCP cluster, deploying this Helm chart on a different version requires a double-check of the resources.
+The Helm templates are created out of shard from a 4.12.28 OCP cluster, deploying this Helm chart on a different version requires a double-check of the resources.

-1. Clone this repo `git clone https://github.com/pbertera/OCP-Securing-Azure-FD.git && cd OCP-Securing-Azure-FD`
+1. Clone this repo `git clone https://github.com/samuano76/OpenShift-Sispi-CustomRoute-HAProxy26.git`
 2. Configure the `helm/values.yaml`:
     - `ingressFQDN` is the wildcard application FQDN for the shard
     - `tlsCert` and `tlsKey` are the certificate and the key used by the router (must match the `ingressFQDN`)
     - `routeLabels` defines the route selector that this shard will use
     - `image` is the router image, you can get it from the default router: `oc get deploy -n openshift-ingress router-default -o jsonpath="{.spec.template.spec.containers[0].image}"`
-    - `useInternalLB` if an Internal Load Balancer should be instantiate or not, accepted values are `aws`, `azure, `gcp`.
+    - `useInternalLB` if an Internal Load Balancer should be instantiate or not, in case is used accepted values are `aws`, `azure, `gcp`.
     - `service` section to custimize the  external service used to expose the router
        - `annotations` annotations to add to the service
        - `type` the  service type